-Students interested in a physical education major, a Leisure Studies minor, a Health Education minor, or a Physical education minor must make an appointment with the appropriate department advisor to develop an individualized academic program.
-The Professional Standards Committee of the department reviews faculty recommendations for students requiring special attention and meets with the student to discuss and remedy any weaknesses.
+Students considering a major in Secondary Physical Education or Health and Wellness, or a minor in Health Education, Leisure Studies, or Physical Education must make an appointment with the appropriate program advisor to develop an individualized academic program.
+The Department of HPERA Professional Standards Committee of the department reviews faculty recommendations for students requiring special attention and meets with the student to discuss and remedy any weaknesses.

-In addition to the College of Education requirements for admission and retention, the Department requires the following before students will be allowed to participate in an internship or register for the courses that immediately precede student teaching:
+In addition to the College of Education requirements for admission and retention, the Department of HPERA requires the following before students will be allowed to participate in an internship or register for the courses that immediately precede student teaching:

-- a 2.75 (on a 4.0 scale) grade point average in all major courses; - removal of all incomplete grades in courses offered by the department; - satisfactory completion of and certification in Water Safety Instructor (PEMA-381); - satisfactory completion of all required courses in both professional education and major; - 5. permission of the department advisor. - 6. admission to the College of Education. - 7. passage of the State Basic Skills Exam.
+- a 2.75 (on a 4.0 scale) grade point average in all major courses; - removal of all incomplete grades in courses offered by the department;

+3. Satisfactory completion of all required courses in both professional education and major.